jtstott/jira-branches/README.md

 ### Checkout branch

-The `checkout` command takes an `--issue-id` argument, and will checkout a git branch for the current git repository formatted to the configured template.
+The `checkout` command takes an `--issue` argument, and will checkout a git branch for the current git repository formatted to the configured template.
 If the branch doesn't already exist it will be created.

-To checkout to a git branch for a given Jira ticket ID (`ID`), run the `checkout` command, supplying the ticket ID with `--issue-id` or `-i`:
+To checkout to a git branch for a given Jira ticket ID (`ID`), or Jira ticket URL, run the `checkout` command, supplying the ticket ID or ticket URL with `--issue` or `-i`:

 ```shell
 jira_branches checkout -i ID